-On Brave basement models, the spare tire is mounted on a swing-down frame assembly beneath the rear of the vehicle.
+The spare tire is mounted on a swing-down frame assembly beneath the rear of the vehicle.

 When attempting to remove a spare tire carrier assembly from its installed position, do not place any part of your body underneath the carrier.
-The assembly weighs approximately 200 lbs. and, should it fall unexpectedly, bodily injury may result.
+The assembly weighs approximately 200 lbs. and, should it fall unexpectedly. bodily injury may result.